michaelkolesidis/michaelkolesidis/README.md

 - 🔭 I’m currently working on ... web developemnt.
 - 🌱 I’m currently (re)learning ...
 C.
 - 👯 I’m looking to collaborate on ... free software projects.
 - 🤔 I’m looking for help with ... literally anything.
 Just drop me a line and come to the rescue.
 I don't know what I'm doing 99% of the time.
+Things just work magically.
 - 📫 How to reach me: michael.kolesidis (at) gmail.com